 Early Childhood Network Convention Attendance Grant

 The Early Childhood Network of NAGC recognizes the importance of practitioners who have direct, daily contact with young gifted children.
-In an effort to support and encourage the participation of practitioners in NAGC and the Early Childhood Network, two (2) attendance grants of $250 each will be awarded for registration at the 2013 NAGC Annual Convention in Indianapolis, Indiana, November 7-10, 2013.
+In an effort to support and encourage the participation of practitioners in NAGC and the Early Childhood Network, two (2) attendance grants of $250 each will be awarded for registration at the 2014 NAGC Annual Convention in Baltimore, MD, November 13-16, 2014.
 Early Childhood Attendance Grant Information

 If you like what you've read and want to be a member of the Early Childhood Network, we'd love to have you!
 You must be a member of NAGC before you can become a network member, so click here to find out how.

-Here are some of our recent newsletters sent to network members:
+Here are some of our newsletters sent to network members: